liaoherui/AccuSNV/README.md

 ## Overview

-This pipeline and toolkit is used to detect and analyze single nucleotide differences between closely related bacterial isolates.
+This pipeline and toolkit is used to detect and analyze single nucleotide differences between bacterial isolates from WGS data.

 * Noteable features
 	* Avoids false negatives from low coverage and false positives through a deep learning method, while also enabling visualization of raw data.